So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 And if it relates to me, because it looked dangerous.

-When we know what's going on here, we know what's in the packages.
+We know what's in the packages.

-We know this is something real.
+We know if this is something real.

 Officials say that two UPS trucks in Brooklyn and Queens are under investigation, have been cleared.

-We don't know what's in them, and we don't know where they came from, if it's a hoax.
+We don't know what's in them, and we don't know where they came from if it's a hoax.

 I mean, that's basically the story right now.